stdOWL/APIException/README.md

 ```bash
 pip install APIException
 ```

 ## Features
+- **Global Exception Handling**: Easily set up a global exception handler in FastAPI with @app.exception_handler(APIException) for consistent error responses across endpoints.

+- **Backend-Controlled Exceptions**: This library is ideal if you want the backend to control the exceptions displayed to end-users, with customized codes, messages, and descriptions.

 - **Standardized Error Handling**: APIException allows you to define a consistent format for error responses, making your API more predictable and easier to work with.